 The popular cry of "Global Warming" has been replaced with "Climate Change" and it does seem more realistic.
 Temperature is only one factor involved and although it affects everything else, we have to be concerned about winds and precipitation (or lack of).
 It seems there are more floods, more droughts and more big storms than ever before and more messiness with snow and ice.

 It is not all bad news.
 For Canada it means that the northwest passage is much more accessible and also petroleum resources in the Far North.
-Our growing season is slightly longer and some outdoor activities have a longer season (though not skiing without artifical help).
+Our growing season is slightly longer and some outdoor activities have a longer season (though not skiing without artificial help).
 We have a huge resource of (dirty) fossil fuel and can benefit as the price rises.
 So all Canadians have some vested interest in maintaining the status quo, although we also could be big losers.

 We all need to take a long term view and at the same time remind ourselves of similar historical questions.
 When much younger there was a battle over the harm caused by tobacco.
 As a non smoker at one time I felt less worldly and even less masculine, but saw a glimmer of justification when more voices were raised about tobacco causing cancer.
-Strong economic and political forces came to bear and it was a long time before the logic was accepted and action was taken to deal with the problem, although tobacco still has a strong presence.
+Strong economic and political forces came to bear and it was a long time before the logic was accepted and action was taken to deal with the problem, and tobacco still has a strong presence.
 Scientists were belittled while people died.
 You can read about "Merchants of Doubt" at http://www.johnfdavidson.com/2012/07/merchants-of-doubt.html

 Who really has more credibility--scientists or politicians (with their big money supporters)?
 The evidence is pretty convincing on the one side, but the platform does not have a very loud voice.